apache/mesos/docs/modules.md

 capabilities.
 Examples of these could be 3rdparty resource isolation mechanisms for GPGPU hardware, networking, etc.

+If a custom isolator module needs to checkpoint state to disk, it should do this on its own; Mesos does not provide public helpers to checkpoint module state.
+The standard location for such stored state is:

+    <runtime_dir>/isolators/<name_of_isolator>/

 ### Master Contender and Detector

 Contender and Detector modules enable developers to implement custom leader